 I hesitated for a moment.
 Then I blurted out some of my forbidden stuff!
 I looked at Ram Dass, to see if he was going to kick me out of the room.

-“Ahhhh,” he said, and repeated the phrase I’d used.
+“Ahhhhh,” he said in a deep voice expressing total acceptance, and then repeated the phrase I’d used.
 “What else?”